Ruchitha-77/Quiz-Game/README.md

 (Optional) You can run it using VS Code **Live Server** for auto-refresh.

----

 ## Project Structure
 quiz-game
-index.html # Main game page
+1.index.html # Main game page
-style.css # Visual design and animations
+2.style.css # Visual design and animations
-script.js # Game logic and interactivity
+3.script.js # Game logic and interactivity

----

 ## Future Enhancements